adamsoliev/Ganymede/compiler/README.md

 ![Data Structures](./assets/data_structures_9_8_23.png)

 ## Scanner
-It is a hand-coded scanner that generates the following types of tokens:
+It is a hand-coded scanner that generates tokens for every keyword and type of symbol in C99.
 See [ganymede.h](./ganymede.h) and [scanner tests](./tests/scanner/) for more details.

 ## Parser